Your browser does not support JavaScript.

 Credit Reports

-Permissible purpose is a legally valid reason for a company or institution to access a consumer credit report.
+Permissible purpose means a legally valid reason for a company or institution to access a consumer credit report.

 Read more about Permissible Purpose.